Healthdirect Free Australian health advice you can count on.

 • Penis irritation refers to itchiness, redness, swelling, pain and other symptoms on or around your penis.

-• Many different conditions such as fungal infection, psoriasis, or certain sexually transmitted infections, can cause penis irritation.
+• Many different conditions such as fungal infection, psoriasis, or some sexually transmitted infections can cause penis irritation.

-• Penis irritation can also come from contact with household chemicals like soap, or latex in condoms.
+• Penis irritation can also come from contact with household products like soap or latex in condoms.

 What is penis irritation?

-Depending on the cause, signs of penis irritation may include:
+Depending on the cause, symptoms of penis irritation may include:

 What causes penis irritation?

 Penis irritation can be due to either medical or non-medical causes.
-Your doctor can help you to work out the exact cause, and suggest an appropriate treatment.
+Your doctor can help you to work out the exact cause and can suggest an appropriate treatment.

 Balanitis